 - Tap on the Menu tab at the bottom and then select Updates.

 - Tap Update all.

-If you still can’t sign into the Samsung Account, try signing in on the web and check two-step verification.
+If you still can’t sign into the Samsung Account, try signing in on the web and checking two-step verification.

-5. Sign in on the web and check two-step verification
+5. Sign in on the web and check the two-step verification

-Finally, try signing in on the web and set two-step verification that should ease up log in the next time you give it a try.
-Just navigate to Samsung Account Sign In on the web (here), log in, and choose Security.
+Finally, try signing in on the web and set two-step verification that should ease up logging in the next time you give it a try.
+Just navigate to Samsung Account Sign In on the web, log in, and choose Security.
 Then open Two-step verification and add the verification methods you prefer.

 Also, you can tweak Account recovery methods just in case.
 If you forgot your password and can’t access your email for some reason to reset it, there are multiple options you can use to restore your Samsung Account.

 And, on that note, we can conclude this article.
 Thank you for reading and feel free to share your thoughts with us in the comments section below.
 Also, reach us on Twitter or Facebook for more content.